-What exactly are KPIs and why do they matter to the payroll department?
+KPIs and why they matter to payroll

 Accurate payroll processes not only provide an indicator of how well you perform but also act as a cost-benefit analysis for compensation-related costs.

-Determine the true cost of your payroll
+How to determine the true cost of your payroll

 To figure out what your payroll costs are as a percentage of revenue, divide your total payroll expenses by your total revenue.